How to convert vue-i18n from single file components to JSON

 This tutorial guides you through the following steps

 You can even use a trial version of BabelEdit to do this - no license required.
-However, you can only use versions up to 3.0.1.
-We'll remove vue-sfc support in newer versions.
+Ensure you have BabelEdit 3.0.1, as newer versions will not support the vue-sfc format required for this transition.

 You need BabelEdit 3.0.1 to do this.
 Newer versions do not work for this procedure!